Siege of Gaza City: 8 November

 On 8 November, 50,000 Gazans fled south via the evacuation window according to the Israeli government, amid fighting between Hamas and Israeli forces in Gaza City.
 Some compared the mass movements to the Nakba of 1948.
-Daniel Hagari claimed that the IDF were destroying underground tunnels of Hamas and seizing weapons, including more than 700 RPGs.
+Daniel Hagari said that the IDF were destroying underground tunnels of Hamas and seizing weapons, including more than 700 RPGs.
 It is unclear whether Israeli troops were fighting inside the city.

 An Israeli airstrike on a house near a hospital in Jabalia refugee camp killed at least 19 people.
-As a result of the Israeli total blockade of Gaza, Al-Quds Hospital ran out of fuel and was forced to shut down most operations, while also suffering daily Israeli bombardments around the medical complex since 5 November.
+As a result of the Israeli total blockade of Gaza, al-Quds Hospital ran out of fuel and was forced to shut down most operations, while also suffering daily Israeli bombardments around the medical complex since 5 November.
 The hospital turned off its main generator and resorted to operating a smaller generator to provide essential services to its 500 patients and 14,000 internally displaced people sheltering there.

 9 November

 On 9 November, Israel launched a "series of violent raids" in northern Gaza, creating a "fire belt" in the eastern side of northern Gaza, according to the Palestinian Interior Ministry.
 Israeli jets bombed several homes in Deir el-Balah in central Gaza, killing at least 7 Palestinians.
-An Israeli airstrike bombed Al-Buraq School in Lababidi Street in the Al-Nasr neighbourhood, north of Gaza City, which was being used by the UNRWA as a shelter.
+An Israeli airstrike bombed al-Buraq School in Lababidi Street in the al-Nasr neighbourhood, north of Gaza City, which was being used by the UNRWA as a shelter.
 At least 50 people were killed in the attack, with multiple injuries reported.

-The Israeli military claimed to have killed 50 Hamas fighters in Gaza City in the last few days.
+The Israeli military said it have killed 50 Hamas fighters in Gaza City in the last few days.
 Hamas said that an Israeli soldier held captive in Gaza was killed and another was injured in an Israeli air raid on central Gaza.

 10 November

 On 10 November, at least 50 people were killed after Israeli missiles and artillery attacked a school in Gaza sheltering internally displaced people.
-Israeli tanks surrounded several hospitals in Gaza according to health officials, while al-Shifa hospital came under attack five times in the past 24 hours.
+Israeli tanks surrounded several hospitals in Gaza according to health officials, while al-Shifa hospital came under attack five times within 24 hours.
 By 10 November, over 50% of housing units across Gaza were destroyed by relentless Israeli bombardment.

 Siege of the Al-Shifa Hospital (11–15 November)

-Starting on 11 November, Israel Defense Forces began a siege of the Al-Shifa Hospital, the largest medical complex in Gaza, based on intelligence that Hamas' command center is under the hospital.
+Starting on 11 November, the Israel Defense Forces (IDF) began a siege of the al-Shifa Hospital, the largest medical complex in Gaza, based on intelligence that Hamas' command center is under the hospital.
 The Israeli army directly attacked the hospital, where thousands of wounded and displaced people are trapped amid heavy bombardment.
 The situation at al-Shifa Hospital is part of a serious healthcare crisis in Gaza.
 The hospital is rapidly running out of electricity, food and medical supplies.
 The last generator ran out of fuel, killing three premature babies and four other patients.
 Another 36 children are at risk of death.
 On 15 November, the IDF raided the hospital.